core-wg/yang-cbor/draft-ietf-core-yang-cbor-latest.md

 See {{tag-registry}} for more information about these CBOR tags.

-The following example shows the encoding of leaf 'ip-address' when set to "2001:db8:a0b:12f0::1".
+The following example shows the encoding of an 'ip-address' leaf instance when set to "2001:db8:a0b:12f0::1".

 Definition example from {{RFC7317}}: